Choosing between Apollo and Hunter.io for your B2B prospecting often comes down to these five questions:

 Apollo includes Buying Intent data on all plans at no additional cost, covering 1,600+ intent topics through a partnership with LeadSift (a Foundry company).

 Apollo claims a 98% accuracy rate on intent signals.
-For teams that haven't used intent data before, Apollo makes it accessible without an add-on purchase.
+For teams that have not used intent data before, Apollo makes it accessible without an add-on purchase.

 ZoomInfo's intent capabilities operate at a different level of sophistication.
 ZoomInfo Intent tracks signals from 210 million IP-to-Organization pairings and 6 trillion+ new keyword-to-device pairings sourced monthly.